nemanjarilak/Air-Quality-Mood-Light-for-Busy-Humans/README.md

 - **🟢💚 Green Breathing (51-100)**
 "Moderate" - Nature's way of saying "I'm fine" through clenched teeth
-*What it means:* Your air is 51% hopes and 49% pollen

 - **🔵 Blue Solid (101-150)**
 "Unhealthy for sensitive groups" (aka everyone under 30)